takemaru/graphillion/README.md

 properties among all graphs in the set.
 Thanks to these features, Graphillion has a variety of applications including graph database, combinatorial optimization, and a graph structure analysis.
-We will show some practical use cases in the following tutorial, including evaluation of power distribution networks.
+We will show some practical use cases in the following [Tutorial](#tutorial), including evaluation of power distribution networks.

 Graphillion can be used freely under the MIT license.
 It is